Manufacturing Data Ingestion and Preprocessing for SPC Automation

 Temporal Alignment and Rational Subgrouping

 Multi-station machining and assembly lines produce asynchronous data streams that rarely share identical sampling intervals.
-A torque wrench reading at Station 3 may trigger milliseconds after a vision system pass/fail at Station 2.
-Direct concatenation of these streams introduces temporal misalignment that corrupts subgroup formation and violates SPC independence assumptions.
+A torque-wrench reading at Station 3 may land milliseconds after a vision pass/fail at Station 2, and each device may drift against wall-clock time.
+Direct concatenation of these streams introduces temporal misalignment that corrupts subgroup formation and violates the independence assumption underlying 3σ control limits.

 Handling Missing Values and Imputation Constraints

 Raw manufacturing telemetry is inherently noisy.
 Sensor drift, network packet loss, and operator input errors introduce gaps and anomalies.
-Missing data in quality records cannot be imputed arbitrarily; the approach must align with the measurement system's uncertainty budget and the physical nature of the missingness (MCAR, MAR, or MNAR).
+Missing data in quality records cannot be imputed arbitrarily; the approach must align with the measurement system's uncertainty budget and the physical nature of the missingness — missing completely at random (MCAR), missing at random (MAR), or missing not at random (MNAR).

 Outlier Detection and Noise Filtering

-Distinguishing between assignable causes and measurement noise requires a layered filtering architecture.
-Simple threshold clipping often removes legitimate process shifts, while unfiltered outliers inflate control limits and reduce chart sensitivity.
-Production pipelines deploy outlier detection and filtering pipelines that combine statistical methods (Grubbs' test, modified Z-scores, rolling MAD) with engineering constraints (physical tolerance bands, machine cycle limits).
-By applying rolling window standardization and Hampel filters, engineers suppress high-frequency electrical noise without attenuating genuine step changes or drift patterns.
+Distinguishing an assignable cause from measurement noise is the hardest judgement in the preprocessing layer, because the two look identical at a single point.
+Simple threshold clipping removes legitimate process shifts along with noise, while leaving outliers untouched inflates control limits and blinds the chart.
+Production pipelines therefore deploy layered outlier detection and filtering pipelines that combine statistical tests (Grubbs' test, modified Z-scores, rolling median absolute deviation) with hard engineering constraints (physical tolerance bands, machine-cycle limits).

 Batch Validation and Pipeline Integrity